 A single Meesho store often has listings that span multiple weight and dimension buckets, each with different optimal carriers.
 Running a proper rate scan per product — instead of picking one blanket rate — is the single highest-impact change most sellers can make.

 If you want to automate this, the Auto Shipping Scanner inside the Meesho AI Shipping Optimizer does this automatically after every image upload, and stores the 10 cheapest options per product.
+A scanner that runs continuously is different from a one-time audit — carrier rates on Meesho shift weekly, and a rate that was cheapest last Tuesday may be ₹6 more expensive this Tuesday.

 5. Borrow from the community